by Chris Wayan, 2005-9

 Since this stretch of trench is so deep, with dense air blocking ultraviolet and capable of holding more moisture, you'd expect it to be the garden spot of Mrr.
 Yet it's desert, except for the flyote orchards.
 And this isn't chance; you'll see this pattern all over Tharn.
 Deep trench, ideal air pressure... desert.
 Do the geological gods have a mean sense of irony?
 Well, yes, in a way.
 Rainier regions half-fill their trenches with sediment and flood them with larger lakes.
 Dry zones still partly fill with wind-blown dust, but you see the trench at something more like its true depth.
 Something like!
 On a Tharn without erosion, trenches might run ten km deep.
 But Tharn, like all living worlds, is dusty and dirty and complex.
 And so the geology gods have decreed: "You can have rain, or you can have rich air; but not both."

 As always with gods, there's an escape clause: craters!
 They don't play by the rules.
-Heloon Basin has half-filled with dust and sediment, like everywhere else; but it started out over 12 km deep (over 40,000').
+Heloon Basin has half-filled with dust and sediment, like everywhere else; but this impact basin started out over 12 km deep (over 40,000').
 The result: a wide basin 7 km deep with a fair amount of rain.
 No wonder it's Tharn's cultural and population center!

-The next morning, as you sail on, riding the thermals (a side benefit of the dry heat of this desert stretch) the long dry zone slowly yellows and greens again.
+The next morning, as you sail on, riding the thermals (a side benefit of the dry heat of this desert stretch) the long dry zone starts to end.
+Yellow grass, olive green veins where creeks meander.
+A little cooler than the dry zone, but still not muggy like Yarr.
+Refreshing.
 Lake Hhurr gleams pale ahead--a small, salty lake only 500 km (300 mi) long, but a full 5.5 km below datum (18,000' down).
 The climate's Mediterranean and the dense air's ideal for flight, so lebbird villages again dot the shore, wherever drinkable creeks descend, while flyote cliffdwellings dot the canyon walls upstream.